unisonweb/website/src/compare-lang/unison-for-java-devs.md

   result
 ```

-The "type" of the exception is less important in Unison than in Java, since the thing that appears in the type signature is just `Exception`, but you can raise and catch exceptions which contain different types, communicating different failure modes.
+The "type" of the exception is less important in Unison than in Java, since the thing that appears in the type signature is just `Exception`, but you can raise and catch exceptions that contain different types, communicating different failure modes.

 </div><div>

-In Java, exceptions are part of the language's error handling mechanism.
+In Java, exceptions are part of the language's error-handling mechanism.
 Methods that may throw checked exceptions must declare them in their `throws` clause.

 ```java
 public int safeDiv(int x, int y) throws ArithmeticException {